Puppy Training in Essex

 Support is shaped around your puppy and your home, but sessions often cover sleeping routines, toilet training, confidence around new sounds and places, handling, biting and mouthing, lead basics, recall beginnings, calmer greetings, and thoughtful socialisation.

 The aim is not perfection in a week.
-It is giving you the right routines, the right expectations, and the right reward-based habits so your puppy can grow into a calmer, more confident adult dog.
+It is giving you the right routines, the right expectations, and the right positive reinforcement habits so your puppy can grow into a calmer, more confident adult dog.

 Popular puppy goals